agmuntianu/esp-open-rtos/extras/i2c/README.md

 # Yet another I2C driver for the ESP8266

+2017 04 26:  Frede Schmidt:   Changed speed on the I2C to 100 KHz

 This time a driver for the excellent esp-open-rtos.
 This is a bit banging I2C driver based on the Wikipedia pesudo C code [1].

 ### Usage